 Business Services Organisation (BSO) - is a statutory organisation providing services as a data processor for PHA.
 BSO are responsible for monitoring and managing all Microsoft contracts as commissioned and monitored by PHA.
 They are responsible for all Civica environments user access and provision of new user hardware (PC and phones).
 BSO ITS are responsible for the supply and maintenance of user hardware.
 PHA have overarching SLAs with the BSO for services including ITS.
 Their services are managed via appropriate agreements with PHA.

 Ernst & Young – EY are providing temporary technical resources to support the call centre volumes, manual matching, and edge case workload in support of Strategic Planning and Performance Group (SPPG) staff, which is a group within DoH.
 They are also providing call centre services for medical exemption certificate applications.
 EY will also provide services to improve CCS data quality and accuracy, as well as support in identification of covid certification fraud.
 EY are contracted by DoH/PHA via G-Cloud.
+Further to this EY utilise the Azure Synapse Analytics platform to aid the data quality work.

 Belfast Health and Social Care Trust (BHSCT).
 BHSCT is a statutory organisation providing VMS services as a processor for DoH and PHA.
 BHSCT host the CCS application on their infrastructure.
 Their services are managed via appropriate agreements with DoH and PHA.